earthly/website/blog/_posts/2022-05-16-kubescape.md

 author: Boemo Wame Mmopelwa
 internal-links:
  - kubescape
+excerpt: "Learn how to use Kubescape, a free tool that improves Kubernetes security by scanning clusters and detecting YAML files that are not compliant with security standards.
+This tutorial will guide you through the installation process and show you how to analyze the scan results to identify and fix vulnerabilities in your Kubernetes cluster."
 ---
 Kubescape is a free tool that improves Kubernetes security by scanning clusters and detecting YAML files that are not compliant with security standards such as the [National Security Agency](https://www.nsa.gov/)(NSA) guidelines.
 It also scans for image vulnerabilities.
 After scanning and analyzing your cluster it will output your cluster's risk analysis into a report in PDF or JSON format.